chrilliams/pathways/src/markdown-pages/cloudengineer.md

       - level: 4
         grade: 'HEO'
         criteria:
-          - "Contributes to maintaining the Monzo culture in their team, helping new joiners"
+          - "Contributes to maintaining the DVLA culture in their team, helping new joiners"
           - "Gets buy-in on technical decision-making and proposed designs"
           - "Proactively involves other relevant engineers"
           - "Sought out for code reviews"
-          - "Instills Monzo engineering principles in other engineers"
+          - "Instills DVLA engineering principles in other engineers"
           - "Helps the growth of engineers around them through coaching and mentoring"
           - "Helps their squad work together more effectively"
           - "Helps facilitate team/squad rituals"